bigcommerce/dev-docs/docs/api-docs/getting-started/best-practices.md

 To keep data in your application up-to-date, [webhooks](/api-docs/getting-started/webhooks/about-webhooks) provide a great alternative to periodic API polling.
 Use an [OAuth API account](/api-docs/getting-started/authentication/rest-api-authentication) to register and subscribe to webhook-enabled events that are relevant to your application.

-When an event your app is listening for

-BigCommerce will send a partial payload when a subscribed event is triggered, with a few identifying details such as the order ID when an order is created.
-Your application can use the order ID returned with the payload to make a subsequent API request for the full order details.
+When an event your app is listening for occurs, BigCommerce sends a payload with a few identifying details relevant the event.
+See a list of [webhook events and their payloads](/api-docs/store-management/webhooks/webhook-events).
+Use the payload data points to make subsequent API requests for more details.

 ## Thread API requests